 “security audit” means an in-depth compliance examination of all aspects of the implementation of the National Civil Aviation Security Programme;

 “security control” is a means by which the introduction of weapons, explosives or other dangerous devices, articles or substances which may be used to commit an act of unlawful interference can be prevented;

+“Security culture” means a set of security-related norms, values, attitudes and assumptions that are inherent in the daily operation of an organisation and are reflected by the actions and behaviours of all entities and personnel within the organisation.

-“security inspection” means an examination of the implementation of relevant National Civil Aviation Security Programme requirements by an airline, airport, or other entity involved in security;
+“security inspection” means an examination of the implementation of relevant National Civil Aviation Security Programme requirements by an airline, airport, or other entity involved in security; announced or unannounced examination of the effectiveness of the implementation of specific security measures.

-“security restricted area” means airside areas of an airport which are identified as priority risk areas where, in addition to access control, other security controls are applied and includes, inter alia, all passenger departure areas between the screening checkpoint and the aircraft, the ramp, baggage make-up areas, including those where aircraft are being brought into service and screened baggage and cargo are present, cargo sheds, mail centres, airside catering and aircraft cleaning premises;
+“security restricted area” means airside areas of an airport which are identified as priority risk areas where, in addition to access control, other security controls are applied. and includes, inter alia, all passenger departure areas between the screening checkpoint and the aircraft, the ramp, baggage make-up areas, including those where aircraft are being brought into service and screened baggage and cargo are present, cargo sheds, mail centres, airside catering and aircraft cleaning premises;

 “security survey” means an evaluation of security needs, including the identification of vulnerabilities which could be exploited to carry out an act of unlawful interference and the recommendation of corrective actions; this is deleted from Annex 17